brotulix/arduino-bottlerocket/README.md

 ## RF Link

+### CC110L
-The RF link currently chosen for the project is an old-ish 433 MHz module from Deal Extreme, the only markings being `TLC1101_V2.1`.
+The RF link initially chosen for the project is an old-ish 433 MHz module from Deal Extreme, the only markings being `TLC1101_V2.1`.
 It is based on the Texas Instruments chip [`CC110L`](https://www.ti.com/lit/ds/symlink/cc110l.pdf).

 Some of its highlights are:
 * Programmable output power, up to +12dBm.